torvalds/linux/Documentation/vm/page_owner.rst

 2) Enable page owner: add "page_owner=on" to boot cmdline.

-3) Do the job what you want to debug
+3) Do the job that you want to debug.

 4) Analyze information from page owner::